 What is an Institutional Review Board?

-An institutional review board (IRB) is an independent committee established to help protect the rights of research subjects.
-If you have any questions about your rights as a research subject, and/or concerns or complaints regarding this research study, you should contact the Institutional Review Board at:
+An institutional review board (IRB) is an independent committee established to help protect the rights of research participants.
+If you have any questions about your rights as a research participant, and/or concerns or complaints regarding this research study, you should contact the Institutional Review Board at:

 2800 Plymouth Rd, Bldg.
 520, Room 3214